Repeat formula

 - 3Enter a formula that returns an

-.
-The element will be repeated for each item in the array - 4Set a Repeat key
+Array; the element will be repeated for each item in the array - 4Set a Repeat key

-The output of your repeat formula must be iterable (an Array
+The output of your repeat formula must be iterable (an Array of items).

 Accessing data in repeated elements